London charity shops for #NoBuyNewYear

 Mary's Living & Giving

-In support of its new campaign 'Second hand September' in which consumers pledge not to buy anything new for a month, a study by Oxfam estimates that more than two tonnes of clothing are bought each minute in the UK, producing 50 tonnes of carbon emissions from growing materials and globally fractured production processes - the same as driving 162,000 miles in a car.
+In support of its 2019 campaign 'Second hand September' in which consumers pledge not to buy anything new for a month, a study by Oxfam estimated that more than two tonnes of clothing are bought each minute in the UK, producing 50 tonnes of carbon emissions from growing materials and globally fractured production processes - the same as driving 162,000 miles in a car.

 There are a host of sustainable brands looking to limit the use of virgin materials by using either dead stock or recycled materials, but ultimately shoppers need to get out of the habit of buying everything new.